Minnie Riperton: Collaborations

 Riperton provided backing vocals on Stevie Wonder's songs "Creepin'" and "It Ain't No Use" from 1974's Fulfillingness' First Finale and "Ordinary Pain" from 1976's Songs in the Key of Life.
 In 1977, she lent her vocal abilities to a track named "Yesterday and Karma" on Osamu Kitajima's album, Osamu.

 Personal life

 Riperton was married to songwriter and music producer Richard Rudolph from August 1970 until her death in July 1979.
-She and Rudolph had two children: music engineer Marc Rudolph (born 1968) and actress and comedian Maya Rudolph (born 1972), a Saturday Night Live cast member from 2000 to 2007.
+She and Rudolph had two children: music engineer Marc Rudolph, born 1968, and actress and comedian Maya Rudolph, born 1972.
 Maya was a toddler when "Lovin' You" was recorded.
-According to the liner notes from Riperton's Petals compilation CD, the melody to "Lovin' You" was created as a distraction for Maya when she was a baby so that Riperton and Richard Rudolph could spend time together.
+According to the liner notes from Riperton's Petals compilation CD, the melody to "Lovin' You" was created as a distraction for Maya when she was a baby, so that Riperton and Richard Rudolph could spend time together.
 Near the end of the unedited "Lovin' You", Riperton sings "Maya, Maya, Maya".